WEBTREATS: Alternative Medicine

 The CAMEOL project, jointly developed by RCCM, the Royal London Homeopathic Hospital, and the School of Integrated Health at the University of Westminster, was completed in 2009.
 The CAMEOL outcomes, though now needing updating, are considered of sufficient interest and importance to continue to be posted here.
 The general RCCM website links to other CAM resources of interest.

-University of Maryland Medical Center Medical Alternative Medicine Index
+University of Maryland Medical Center Complimentary and Alternative Medicine Guide

 This database has separate sections on specific CAM therapies, specific diseases, the effect of medications on essential nutrients and dietary supplements, supplement and herbal side effects and warnings, and drug-herbal interactions.
 Each record lists the reviewer, date reviewed, and relevant citations.